-- The STAAC lowered its recommended equities allocation to neutral based on a less attractive risk-reward trade-off relative to fixed income.
-Increasing odds of a recession and less attractive equity valuations relative to fixed income temper enthusiasm. - The Committee favors large cap stocks over their smaller brethren.
+- The STAAC maintains its recommended neutral equities allocation based on the Committee's assessment that the risk-reward trade-off between equities and fixed income is roughly balanced now that stock valuations are approaching a price-to-earnings ratio of 20, based on the S&P 500 Index, and fixed income offers the most attractive yields in decades. - The Committee favors large cap stocks over their smaller brethren.
 Style views remain neutral overall, though our technical analysis work leans toward growth.
-The STAAC's regional preference remains developed international stocks over the U.S. - The Fed's determination to keep rates higher for longer caused U.S. Treasury yields to move significantly higher in 2022.
+The STAAC's regional preference remains developed international stocks over the U.S. and emerging markets (EM). - If the Fed is finished raising rates in July, then we could soon start to see lower yields on intermediate-term fixed income securities.
 Our year-end 2023 target for the 10-year Treasury yield is 3.25% to 3.75%. - The selloff in the banking sector has provided an attractive opportunity in preferred securities, however the risk/reward for core bond sectors (U.S. Treasury, Agency mortgage-backed securities (MBS), investment-grade corporates) is more attractive than plus sectors, in our view.